New research on Cyber Security Ecosystems points to Germany as relevant European Player

 There is an increasing consensus that, in order to increase innovation success, it is important to build a portfolio of partnerships with other organizations.
 We conduct extensive research on the characteristics of such portfolio’s and their impact on the innovation and financial performance of organizations.
 We highlight that building up a portfolio of diverse partners can help firms in both improving existing products and exploring new products.
 At the same time, we demonstrate that a diverse portfolio of partners also has important cost implications.
 We also demonstrate the importance of considering the internal organizational structure when building up portfolio’s of external partnerships.

-- Kok, H.; de Faria, P.; Faems, D. (In Press) Ties that matter: The impact of alliance partner knowledge recombination novelty on knowledge utilization in R&D alliances.
-Research Policy
+- Kok, H.; de Faria, P.; Faems, D. (2020) Ties that matter: The impact of alliance partner knowledge recombination novelty on knowledge utilization in R&D alliances.
+Research Policy, 49 (7)

 - Faems, D.; Bos, B.; Leten, B.; Noseleit, F. (2020) Multistep knowledge transfer in MNC networks: When do subsidiaries benefit from unconnected sister alliances?
 Journal of Management, 46: 414 - 442